mariassar/C_Memory_Allocator-/README.md

 1. Clone the repository to your local machine.
 2. Open a terminal/command prompt.
 3. Navigate to the project directory.
-4. Run the following command to build and run the allocator:
+4. Run the following command to build, run, and output the allocator:

    ```sh
    make all